If you’re called Peter the Great, then you surely can’t let some French monarch build a greater palace than yours.

 8. Peter the Great never got to see the completed palace

-Peter the Great also didn’t have the luck as for instance Louis XIV, the longest-reigning monarch in European history, because he died in 1725.
+Peter the Great also didn’t have the luck as Louis XIV, the longest-reigning monarch in European history, because he died in 1725.

-This means that he never really got to see hat his palace would become as he didn’t even see the completion of the initial phase which lasted from 1714 until 1728.
+This means that he never really got to see what his palace would become as he didn’t even see the completion of the initial phase which lasted from 1714 until 1728.

 9. The palace was seriously expanded by Elizabeth of Russia